This paleo gravy is absolutely amazing to have with a roast, sweet potato fries, steak, and much more.

 - Return to the stove and cook until thickened.

-- If you’re doing this with a roast, I would personally wait until the roast has finished cooking.
-When you place the roast on the side to rest, use all the fats and liquid the roast has produced while it has been cooking.
-You can probably switch out the lard/dripping for the roast fat.
+- When you go to cook a roast, I would personally wait until the roast has finished cooking before making this gravy.
+So that way, you can use all the fats and liquid that the roast has produced in the gravy.

-- If you’re struggling to thicken up the gravy, you can use some tapioca flour.
-Before adding it to your liquid mix it with a little bit of water.
-This method will form a paste and will mix in a lot easier help preventing any annoying lumps.
+- If you’re struggling to thicken up the gravy, then you can use some tapioca flour.
+Before you add it to the liquid, mix it with a little bit of water.
+This method will form a paste and will mix in a lot easier and help prevent any annoying lumps from forming.

-If you want to leave us some feedback on the paleo gravy such as improvements, variations and anything else.
-Then please be sure to drop us a comment below.
+If you want to leave us some feedback on the paleo gravy, such as improvements, variations, and anything else, then please be sure to leave us a comment below.